dwikiilham/design-system-julo/README.md

 # About Julo's Design System
 This is the repo for Julo's Design System.
-It's written with some ReactJS scripts and served by StoryBook (see the docs : [Link](https://storybook.js.org/docs/react/get-started/setup)
+It's written with some ReactJS scripts and TailwindCSS

 ## Building for source
 Install app